 The application must contain:

-· a curriculum vitae (including a list of exhibitions the applicant has contributed to and of publications or other artistic and scholarly work that has been published; pdf)
+- Curriculum vitae: including a list of exhibitions the applicant has contributed to and of publications or other artistic and scholarly work that has been published; pdf

 Is it possible to apply with a project, which relies on collaboration?

-Your collaborator(s) don’t have to participate in the program.
-You can of course apply together with your collaborator(s), but since there are only few positions available every year, it is unlikely that both of you are being accepted.
+- Your collaborator(s) don’t have to participate in the program.
+You can of course apply together with your collaborator(s), but since there are only a few positions available every year, it is unlikely that both/all of you would be accepted.